ConcealedBlade/qgis-documentation/reconstruction.md

 # Super Resolution Reconstruction

 ## Overview
-> The super resolution reconstruction functionality is located in the **Reconstruction** tab, which performs image restoration on low-resolution images based on physical imaging principles to enhance image resolution.
+> The super resolution reconstruction function is located in the **Reconstruction** tab, which performs image restoration on low-resolution images based on physical imaging principles to enhance image resolution.

 ![Interface](/reconstruction.png)